Kristine Elezaj

 Kristine Elezaj, also known as Kebe, is an American singer.
 She rose to prominence when Nick Ashford invited her to perform with him and his wife Valerie better known as Motown artists Ashford and Simpson at their hip New York City venue Sugar Bar.
 Kristine released her first single "Let You Know" a year ago followed by "Souvenirs".

 Early life

 Kristine Elezaj is of Albanian descent.
 Her parents moved to the United States from Ulcinj, Montenegro.

 Rally car driver

-Kristine has a large fan base among rally car fans that already know Kristine from her national appearances at rallies around the country and her regular guest host spot on the Sirius Radio Maxim Channel show "RPM."
-Kristine drove in her 4th Celebrity Car Rally "Bullrun," the most glamorous of the high-end automotive rallies in June 2009.
-In 2008 she drove a BMW in the popular Fireball Run Adventurally series and aided in its Race to Recover America's Missing Children, where she met guitarist James Burton.
-She has shared the road with drivers and names such as Mario Andretti, Carl Lewis, Paris Hilton, Hayden Christensen and more.
+Elezaj has participated in various automotive rallies across the United States and has served as recurring guest host on the Sirius Radio Maxim Channel show RPM.
+In June 2009, she made her fourth appearance in the Bullrun Live Rally.
+She also competed in the 2008 Fireball Run Adventurally series driving a BMW, an event associated with the Race to Recover America's Missing Children campaign, where she met guitarist James Burton.
+Over her rally appearances, she has driven alongside participants including Mario Andretti, Carl Lewis, Paris Hilton, and Hayden Christensen.